sarthakag99/salesforce-developer-notes/mixed-dml-explanation.md

-# Mixed DML in Salesforce – Real Scenarios
+# Mixed DML in Salesforce – Real Experiments

-Many Salesforce developers assume Mixed DML is simply about “Setup vs Non-Setup objects”.
+Many Salesforce developers assume Mixed DML is just **"Setup vs Non-Setup objects."**

-If both appear in the same transaction → ERROR.
+If both appear in the same transaction → ❌ ERROR
-If they don’t → SAFE.
+If not → ✅ SAFE

-Sounds simple, right?

 Not exactly.
-The platform behavior is far more nuanced, and some real scenarios actually break this common assumption.
+Real scenarios break this assumption completely.

-Here are a few experiments I ran 👇
+Here are experiments I ran 👇

 ---

 ## ⚡ Scenario 1 – Execute Anonymous

-Updating a Setup object (User) and a Non-Setup object (Account) in the same anonymous transaction.
+Update **User (Setup)** + **Account (Non-Setup)** in one anonymous transaction.

-➡️ **Result:** ❌ Mixed DML Error
+➡️ **Result:** ❌ Mixed DML Error.
+Classic.
+Everyone knows this one.

-This is the classic example everyone knows.

 ---

-## ⚡ Scenario 2 – Trigger on Setup Object
+## ⚡ Scenario 2 – Trigger on User, updates Account

-A User trigger updates an Account record.
-Many developers assume this will fail because it mixes Setup and Non-Setup objects.
+Many expect failure.
+Setup → Non-Setup mix.

 ➡️ **Result:** ✅ No Error.
-Both records update successfully.

-This alone breaks the common belief that any Setup → Non-Setup combination fails.
+⚠️ Is this because triggers are exempt?
+Or because **User is special**?
+Keep reading.

 ---

-## ⚡ Scenario 3 – Multiple operations inside the User trigger
+## ⚡ Scenario 3 – User trigger: update Account + insert GroupMember

-A User trigger performs two operations:

-- Updates Account (Non-Setup)
-- Creates GroupMember (Setup)

-(Both happening from the same User trigger, either through helper methods or a record-triggered Flow on User)
+Same trigger, two explicit DML statements.

-➡️ **Result:** ❌ Mixed DML Error
+➡️ **Result:** ❌ Mixed DML Error.

-Because the transaction now tries to modify Setup(GroupMember) + Non-Setup(Account) objects together within the same execution path.
+Transaction now has Setup + Non-Setup in same execution path.

 ---

-## ⚡ Scenario 4 – Anonymous + Trigger Chain
+## ⚡ Scenario 4 – Execute Anonymous

-From Execute Anonymous:

-Update User + create GroupMember, while the User trigger updates Account.
+Update **User** + insert **GroupMember**, while **User trigger updates Account**.

-➡️ **Result:** ❌ Mixed DML Error again
+➡️ **Result:** ❌ Mixed DML Error.

-Because the transaction now tries to modify Setup(GroupMember) + Non-Setup(Account) objects together within the same execution path.
+Same reason: setup + non-setup accumulate in one transaction.

 ---

-## 🔥 Key Insight

-Mixed DML isn’t just about touching Setup and Non-Setup objects together.

-It’s about how Salesforce evaluates the transaction boundary and execution chain.
-Triggers, flows, and direct operations can change the outcome completely.

-Understanding this subtle behavior is crucial when designing User provisioning logic, automation chains, and complex trigger flows.

-Because sometimes what should fail… actually works.
-And sometimes what looks safe… breaks production.
+# 🔬 Deeper – Trigger Direction Tests

+## ⚡ Scenario 5 – User trigger → insert GroupMember
+Setup → Setup

+➡️ **Result:** ✅ No Error.

 ---

-## 💡 Bonus Insight (often overlooked)

-Many people assume Group and GroupMember behave the same, but they don’t.

-- **Group → Non-Setup Object**
+## ⚡ Scenario 6 – Account trigger → insert/update User
-- **GroupMember → Setup Object**
+Non-Setup trigger → Setup DML

-This difference alone can create unexpected Mixed DML errors when automation interacts with public groups or queues.

-Understanding these subtle platform behaviors is critical when designing user provisioning flows, automation chains, and trigger frameworks.

-Because in Salesforce…

-what looks simple on the surface often hides deeper platform rules. 🚀
+➡️ **Result:** ✅ No Error.

 ---

+## ⚡ Scenario 7 – Account trigger → insert GroupMember
+Non-Setup trigger → Setup DML

+➡️ **Result:** ❌ Mixed DML Error.

+---

+Scenarios **6 and 7** look identical in structure.

+Different objects.
+Completely different results.

+This is where it gets interesting.

+---

+# 🚨 The Real Finding – It Is Not About the User Object
+## It Is About Specific Fields

+Salesforce documentation states:

+> "This restriction exists because some sObjects affect the user's access to records in the org."

+The official **setup-sensitive fields on User** are:

+- ProfileId
+- UserRoleId
+- IsActive

+---

+## 🔬 Field-Level Experiment

+I tested this directly:

+• Update **User.Title** in trigger → Account updates → ✅ No Error

+• Update **User.ProfileId** in trigger → Account updates → ❌ Mixed DML Error

+---

+Same trigger.
+Same Account DML.

+One field change = **completely different outcome**.

+---

+### Why?

+Because **ProfileId directly controls what a user can see and do in the org.**

+Salesforce cannot safely run **Account DML under uncertain permission state**.

+**Title** is just data.
+**ProfileId rewrites access.**

+That is the difference.

+---

+# 🔥 Key Insight

+Mixed DML is **not Setup vs Non-Setup.**

+It is about whether your transaction touches **fields or objects that affect Salesforce’s permission evaluation pipeline.**

+Triggers, fields, execution chains — all of it changes the outcome.

+Because sometimes what should fail… **actually works.**

+And sometimes what looks safe… **breaks production.**

+---

+# 💡 Bonus: Group vs GroupMember

+- **Group → Non-Setup**
+- **GroupMember → Setup**

+They look related.
+They behave **completely differently.**

+---

+None of this is officially documented as behavior.

+All of it is based on **real testing in Dev Console.**

+---

-Curious if others have encountered surprising Mixed DML behaviors in real projects. 👀
+Curious if others have hit surprising **Mixed DML behaviors in production.** 👀

 #Salesforce
 #SalesforceDeveloper
 #Apex
 #MixedDML
 #SalesforceArchitecture
-#SalesforceTips
-#SalesforceCommunity
-#DeveloperLife
-#SalesforceLearning